Rent an RV in England

 Camping in England

-There are a number of different types of campgrounds in England with varying facilities and atmospheres.
-You’ll probably stay at a mix of them on your road trip!
 Be aware that dispersed camping is not allowed in England, and you may be moved on in the middle of the night or fined if you try to wild camp.

-• Independent Campgrounds – Campgrounds run independently have wildly varying facilities, although you’ll be able to find out what to expect before you book.
+• Independent Campgrounds – Campgrounds run independently have widely varying facilities, although you’ll be able to find out what to expect before you book.
 In England, you’ll find camping spots on small farms, big farms, in the forest, and on the outskirts of towns.
 You’ll find places with big camping fields and places that only allow five camper vans at a time.
 Some have extensive bathroom, kitchen, and laundry facilities, while others may just be a water tap in an amazingly peaceful spot.
 Some have a very back-to-nature feel, and others have very specific themes that turn your stay into an unforgettable experience.

-• Camping and Caravanning Club Campgrounds –These campgrounds are run independently, but since they are all part of a network, they tend to all have similar standard facilities including parking spots, water taps, bathrooms, and laundry.
+• Camping and Caravanning Club Campgrounds – These campgrounds are run independently, but since they are all part of a network, they tend to all have similar standard facilities including parking spots, water taps, bathrooms, and laundry.
 They might feel less adventurous than some of the independent campgrounds, but sometimes it’s nice to have a little luxury!
 The Club Campgrounds are open to members and non-members alike, members simply get a discount on their stay, along with other benefits.

 Popular events & festivals in England